 While it's not a sports bar in the true sense, Brooklyn Tavern has always been a big supporter of Toronto's teams.
 Come here if you want to tuck into an above-par meal and drinks and then slide onto a seat at the bar for the game on two large screens.
-Bonus: Brooklyn Tavern does a Sunday night roast that pairs well with the Leafs losing.
+Bonus: Brooklyn Tavern does a Sunday night roast that pairs well with sports watching.

 1097 Queen St. E

 With a recent overhaul freshening things up, Murphy’s Law is a solid option for Beachers to settle into the game.
 The bar pulls 24 taps of craft beer and has over 20 bottles in the fridge, plus a daily $4.50 pour.
 All the pub classics — and then some — are on the menu here including fish n’ chips, tacos and house-made chicken pot pie.

 The Danforth outpost of this Toronto chain has 12 flat screen HD TVs with a full sport package for all of your game-watching pleasures.
 There's seating for 90 with a separate dining and bar area.
 The menu has everything from sandwiches to burgers, pizza to wings, with a 12-tap draught selection that doesn't veer to far off the mainstream.
 Gabby's also has a special deal every night of the week — score!

 The Duke doesn't mess around when it comes to big-ticket sports events.
 The bar has a theatre-size screen for optimal viewing plus lots of TVs around the bar.
 Duke Stout Duke Pilsner and Budweiser pints just $5, and the bar often has other drink specials on the go.